George-Kalash/main/README.md

   * **Watopoly** – Monopoly-like C++ game, final project for CS246; Received a grade of 96
   * **To_Do** – A simple to-do app
   * **The_tables** – one of my first projects where I used Gapi for database

+  ## Projects Currently in development
+  * **NBA** – an improved version of the NBA-predict.
+Goal: acheive an accuracy of over 85%